-The Biology Department would like to acknowledge the following individuals who have provided sustained and impactful partnership in support of instruction, research, and/or outreach activities with the Sonoma State University Biology Program.
-They have shared their knowledge and expertise with our students and faculty, thereby immeasurably enhancing the educational experience in Biology at SSU.
-We would like to convey our sincere appreciation to this inaugural class of the Biology Honorary Scholars Hall of Fame:
+The Department of Biology would like to acknowledge the following individuals who have provided sustained and impactful partnerships in support of instruction, research and/or outreach activities with the Sonoma State University biology program.
+They have shared their knowledge and expertise with our students and faculty, enhancing the educational experience in biology at SSU.
+We would like to convey our sincere appreciation to these exemplary individuals by inducting them into our Biology Honorary Scholars Hall of Fame

 Elizabeth has contributed to the educational, professional, and research activities of Sonoma State University students for over 25 years.
 As a faculty member at Sonoma State University (1995-1997), she developed key curricular innovations in the Department of Biology and mentored SSU student research projects.
 She also spearheaded the integration of graduate students in a meaningful way into undergraduate instruction in Biology.
 She assumed a faculty position at Santa Clara University in 1997, but maintained a long-term, externally funded collaboration with SSU faculty and students on the study of mechanisms of temperature adaptation in a montane leaf beetle living in the mountains of eastern California.
 Elizabeth has served on thesis committees for graduate students over the past 20 years, helped SSU students to pursue advanced study and post-doctoral experience at institutions across the globe, and helped bring in additional collaborators from multiple research institutions to work with our students in the USA and abroad.
 Through these ongoing efforts, she has provided intellectual guidance and supervision to dozens of Sonoma State University undergraduates and graduate students and developed a partnership between two institutions that are champions of undergraduate education and research success.